bahrus/xtal-element/README.md

 1. Turns prop1, prop2, prop3, prop4 into public getters and setters of the class instance with the same name, without losing the value set by default.
 2. The setter has a call to this.onPropsChange([name of prop]) baked in.
-3. Adopts some recommendeddefaults.
+3. Adopts some recommended defaults.
 All boolean / string / numeric properties are two-way reflected as attributes.
 Objects are opt-in.
 4. Some logic to support asynchronous loading is also added to connectionCallback.
+5. Registers the custom element based on the static 'is' property.

 ### Defining properties / attributes with Inheritance